Category Archives for "Natural Skin Care Products"

 1. Face cleanser

 The reason you must cleanse your face daily is because you want to wash off all impurities and excess oils, both of which tend to clog pores and cause breakouts.
 When washing your face always choose to go with a natural face cleanser.
 Obviously, never use regular soap.
 It is way too harsh and it will only dry out, and irritate your face.
-We recommend using a natural face cleanser made by Natural Vibrancy (once it is available online).
+We recommend using a natural face cleanser made by Natural Vibrancy.
 We’ve compared and tested many other products and nothing comes close.
 We invite you to test it and see it for yourself.

 After you cleanse your face, you should follow up with a natural moisturizer.
 Keep in mind, that your skin needs help to maintain its natural moisture content during the day.
 Moisturizing also gives you an opportunity to nourish your skin with antioxidants, minerals, peptides and other ingredients.
 In other words, you are helping your skin to stay healthy and vibrant.

 Are you looking for a high quality face moisturizer?
 Watch the video to learn how it will benefit your skin.

 Protect your skin from the sun!
 Ultraviolet radiation harms our skin, not only on the surface, but also by affecting and disturbing the skin’s underlying structure.
 As you may already know, sun damage causes wrinkles, sagging skin, brown spots and destroys skin tissue.
 We recommend using a broad-spectrum UVA - UVB sunblock.

 You can visit anti aging skin care products page to learn more about this subject.